-If a suspicion arises that an ac.care staff member poses, or may pose, an unacceptable risk to children, ac.care will advise the Department for Human Services screening unit, as outlined in the Child Safety (Prohibited Persons) Act 2016.
-If it is believed that the staff member may have breached the Duty of Care towards a child, the behaviour will be treated as serious and wilful misconduct, and the Performance and Discipline Policy and Procedure will be followed.
+If a suspicion arises that an ac.care staff member poses, or may pose, an unacceptable risk to children, ac.care will advise the Department for Human Services screening unit, as outlined in the Child Safety (Prohibited Persons) Act 2016 and reporting through the ac.care mandatory notifying policy If it is believed that the staff member may have breached the duty of care towards a child, the behaviour will be treated as serious and wilful misconduct, and the Discipline Policy and Procedure will be followed.
 Support will continue to be provided to the child or young person and consideration given to whether referrals to other services should be provided.